Katharine McPhee: 2014–2017: Scorpion and Hysteria

-In January 2014, Forbes reported that McPhee again made their list of the 10 top-earners (tied with Jennifer Hudson at number 10), this time for 2013, earning $1 million (pretax estimates before subtracting manager and agent fees) for music and acting endeavors for the period May 2012 to May 2013.

-In November and December 2013, McPhee filmed a Hallmark Hall of Fame movie in Vancouver, British Columbia, called In My Dreams.
+In January 2014, Forbes reported that McPhee continued to make their list of the 10 top-earners (tied with Jennifer Hudson at number 10), this time for 2013, earning $1 million (pretax estimates before subtracting manager and agent fees) for music and acting endeavors for the period May 2012 to May 2013.
+In November and December 2013, McPhee filmed a Hallmark Hall of Fame movie in Vancouver, called In My Dreams.
 Directed by Kenny Leon, it stars McPhee and Mike Vogel as two people searching for love and meeting in their dreams.
 The movie was broadcast on April 20, 2014.

-On March 17, 2014, a press release announced that McPhee would star as Paige in Scorpion.
+McPhee starred as Paige Dineen in Scorpion.
 CBS picked up the show on May 9, 2014, and it premiered September 22.

-McPhee guest-starred with fellow Smash actor Megan Hilty on the Wesley Taylor web series It Could Be Worse.
+She guest-starred with fellow Smash actor Megan Hilty on the Wesley Taylor web series It Could Be Worse.
 McPhee and Hilty filmed the roles in January 2014 and the episode premiered with the second season on Hulu in July 2014.

-McPhee said in interviews for Scorpion, including one to the L.A.
-Times in September 2014, that her fourth album had been put on hold due to Scorpion being picked up and that some realigning would occur as far as where the music fits.
+McPhee said in interviews for Scorpion, including one with the Los Angeles Times in September 2014, that her fourth album had been put on hold due to Scorpion being picked up and that some realigning would occur as far as where the music fits.
 CBS debuted Scorpion on September 22, 2014, as part of the 2014–15 fall TV season.
 The pilot received generally mixed reviews from critics.
 On Metacritic, it received a score of 48/100 from 19 critics, indicating mixed or average reviews.
 The pilot earned 13.83 million viewers and a 3.2 in the 18–49 demographic.
 McPhee covered the Frankie Valli song "Can't Take My Eyes Off You" in the episode "Risky Business".

-On November 5, 2014, McPhee was a presenter for the 2015 People's Choice Awards nominations announcement.

-McPhee performed on the 16th annual A Home For the Holidays adoption special that was broadcast on December 19, 2014.
-This was her second appearance on the annual special.

-On January 7, 2015, McPhee was a presenter at the 2015 People's Choice Awards, where she introduced a performance by Lady Antebellum.
+On November 5, 2014, McPhee was a presenter for the 2015 People's Choice Awards nominations announcement. she performed on the 16th annual A Home For the Holidays adoption special that was broadcast on December 19, 2014.
+It was her second appearance on the annual special.
+On January 7, 2015, she was a presenter at the 2015 People's Choice Awards, where she introduced a performance by Lady Antebellum.